 Anytown High School

-Anytown High School is a real urban high school with real staff and real challenging students with real unsolved problems...and, over the course of 20 sessions, the staff at Anytown learned how to implement Dr. Greene's model -- and overcome various hurdles -- on live web-based radio!
+Anytown High School is a real urban high school with real staff and real challenging students with real unsolved problems...and, over the course of 20 sessions, the staff at Anytown learned how to implement Dr. Greene's model -- and overcome various hurdles -- on live podcasts!
 These sessions are a great way to learn about the process, sequence, and challenges of implementing the model in a school.

 Where It's Happening